Application Portfolio Assessment Introduction and Best Practices

 Integration:

 HOPEX can integrate with other IT management and governance tools, such as project management software and IT service management systems.
-This integration streamlines data exchange and ensures that your application portfolio assessment is based on up-to-date information.
+This integration streamlines data exchange and ensures your application portfolio assessment is based on up-to-date information.

 Lifecycle Management: